datalab-org/datalab/pydatalab/docs/INSTALL.md

 ```
 ### Test server authentication/authorisation

-There are three approaches to authentication when developing *datalab* features locally.
+There are two approaches to authentication when developing *datalab* features locally.

-1. Enable the test login endpoint with `PYDATALAB_ENABLE_TEST_EMAIL_AUTH=true` (or the
-   corresponding config file option `ENABLE_TEST_EMAIL_AUTH`). `POST /testing/create-magic-link`
-   with `{"email": ..., "role": "user" | "admin"}` then returns a token that logs in as an
-   active user with that email via `GET /login/email?token=<token>`, with no further
-   configuration.
-This is what the Cypress e2e tests use (`cy.loginViaTestMagicLink`).
-   This MUST NOT be enabled in production.
 1. Local OAuth setup.
 This requires registering an OAuth app with one of the
    implemented providers (e.g., GitHub, ORCID), configuring the credentials
    locally (see the [configuration documentation](https://docs.datalab-org.io/en/latest/config/) for more details) and then logging into *datalab* normally.